ayekyiphyu/noah-city/README.md

 A fullstack Next.js application for a local Myanmar baby clothing business specializing in baby boy apparel.

+#### Warning

+※ This time, I will release Feature #3 (updated version).
+※ Do not copy.
+This content is copyrighted by AYE KYI PHYU.
+※ Currently used for our Myanmar local branch baby clothing website.

 ## Tech Stack

 - **Frontend**: Next.js 14+ with React